top of page

 • limited red meat and highly processed foods

-Because this style of eating prioritizes whole ingredients and balanced meals, it has been widely associated with long-term heart health and sustainable eating habits.
+Because this style of eating prioritizes whole ingredients and balance, it’s widely associated with long-term health and sustainable eating habits.

 Mediterranean Diet Food List

 The Mediterranean diet focuses on simple, whole foods that naturally create balanced, satisfying meals.
-Rather than strict restrictions, this approach encourages eating a wide variety of vegetables, fruits, seafood, legumes, whole grains, and healthy fats like olive oil.
+Rather than strict restrictions, it encourages variety and flexibility using fresh ingredients.

 Foods to Eat Often